uche789/understanding-web-development/system-design.md

 - **MongoDB:** A document-based NoSQL database.
 - **CouchDB:** Another document-based NoSQL database that uses JSON for storing data.
 - **Redis:** A key-value store known for its in-memory data processing.
-- **etcd:** A key-value store commonly used in distributed systems for configuration management and service discovery.
+- **etcd:** A distributed key-value store commonly used in distributed systems for configuration management and service discovery.

 ## When should you use NoSQL or a relational database?